bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-01.md

 The nouns are candidates for classes, the verbs for methods and the adjectives for attributes/fields.

-Be aware that this method has later been critized for not beeing a rigourous approach and only being useful for simple problems, and that you get possible *candidates* for classes and methods - not every noun will be a class name in your application!
+Be aware that this method has later been criticized for not being a rigorous approach and only being useful for simple problems, and that you get possible *candidates* for classes and methods - not every noun will be a class name in your application!

 ### 3. CRC Cards